 3. Ceiling fans

 Most bearded dragons absolutely hate whirring ceiling fans above their heads.
 They perceive the motion as predators out there to attack them and it totally stresses them out.

 Bearded dragons don’t like birds.
 If they are taken out in the open and see birds flying around, they immediately associate it with a threat and get scared and stressed out.

 5. Other bearded dragons

 It might sound weird that beardies hate others from their own species, but it is especially true in case of male beardies.
-This is because males are very territorial and their first instinct, when they see another male beardie in the vicinity, is to attack and drive it away.
+This is because males are very territorial (as you can read in this article) and their first instinct, when they see another male beardie in the vicinity, is to attack and drive it away.

 6. Their own reflection